SuperOfficeDocs/superoffice-docs/docs/api/mdo-providers/reference/reportcategory.md

 ---

 # "reportcategory" MDO List
 ReportCategoryProvider creates an MDO list that consists of the values in <see cref="T:SuperOffice.Data.ReportCategory" />.
-In the MDO list the following enumeration values are omitted: All, Person and Diary.
+In the MDO list the following enumeration values are omitted: All, Person, Diary and Selection.

 Implemented by the <see cref="T:SuperOffice.CRM.Lists.ReportCategoryProvider">ReportCategoryProvider</see> class.
 The name of the MDO list is 'reportcategory'.

 ## Sample Request